redlibrarian/redlibrarian.github.io/_posts/2016-07-16-precarity-and-capital.markdown

 steadily above subsistence level.
 Due largely to labour action on the part of workers organized into unions, wages and benefits have risen along with the standard of living.
-That the entire working class has not benefited equally from this (i.e. people of colour and women) is undisputable, and there are solid economic (= capitalist) reasons for this.
+That the entire working class has not benefited equally from this (i.e. people of colour and women) is indisputable, and there are solid economic (= capitalist) reasons for this.
 But for the majority of the working class, this has been the case, and capital has always looked for a way to get out of paying for much of this increase.